-If 010 Editor displays a warning in the Output text area, but you would still like to use the optimization, use the syntax 'optimize=true>' to turn off display of the warning.
-The 'optimize=false>' syntax can also be used with struct typedefs to indicate that optimization should not be used on any arrays using that structure.
+If 010 Editor displays a warning but you would still like to use the optimization, use the syntax '<optimize=true>' to turn off display of the warning.
+The '<optimize=false>' syntax can also be used with struct typedefs to indicate that optimization should not be used on any arrays using that structure.
 Unoptimized arrays can also be rewritten as duplicate arrays (see above) since the elements of duplicate arrays can have different sizes.